 Membership benefits & welcome

-All members should be welcomed to Chapter member meetings and activities and be eligible to vote in Chapter elections.
+All members should be welcomed to Chapter member meetings and offered the opportunity to participate in activities.
 Reaching out to new members through a welcome letter or personal invitation to the next Chapter activity may encourage them get them involved early on.
 It is also nice to acknowledge new members in the Chapter newsletter.
 When new members arrive at a meeting, field trip or event, make sure to greet them warmly and find out something about them.
-Introduce them to the rest of the group, ask them for their email address (if you don’t already have it), and before they leave, let them know it was nice to meet them and that you hope to see them at the next activity (have a flier with the date/time handy).
+Introduce them to the rest of the group, ask them for their email address (if you don't already have it), and before they leave, let them know it was nice to meet them and that you hope to see them at the next activity (have a flier with the date/time handy).
 Once you begin to build a relationship with members, you can ask them to volunteer, donate, take action, and bring their friends along.